Hello! Miss: Plot

 Lee Su-ha is the last living daughter of a once-respected clan in the countryside.
 Always wearing a beautiful hanbok, Su-ha is the embodiment of traditional feminine virtues.
 Her peaceful life is interrupted when the son of a rich investor, Hwang Dong-gyu demands that she sell her ancestral house, which has 99 pillars, to him.
-(Under rules dating from the Joseon Dynasty, no one but a king could have a house with more than 99 pillars.)
+(Under rules dating from the Joseon period, no one but a king could have a house with more than 99 pillars.)
 But she scoffs at his offer and tries to save her home by holding traditional home-stay programs for urban residents.
 She also finds out that the kind-hearted Dong-gyu and his brash cousin and rival Hwang Chan-min, are descended from a servant family that worked for her clan during the days of the monarchy.